Home Health Tips Health Concerns Site Index Glossary Contact Us

-Chemotherapy Side Effects - Understanding what they are
+Chemotherapy Side Effects – Understanding What They Are

-The side effects of chemo generally depend on the type of therapy being offered and amount of drugs being used.
+chemotherapy side effectThe side effects of chemo generally depend on the type of therapy being offered and number of drugs being used.
 Some chemotherapy side effects cease after treatment.
 Some treatments produce long-term effects.

 Chemotherapy acts by killing cells that divide rapidly, (fast growing cells).
 This is one of the main properties of cancer cells.
 This means that it also harms cells that divide rapidly under normal circumstances: cells in the bone marrow, digestive tract and hair follicles; this results in the most common side-effects of chemotherapy–decreased production of blood cells, inflammation of the lining of the digestive tract) and hair loss.

-Side Effects:
+Side Effects

-Abdominal Pain - this can be a dull ache, cramping, or sharp pain.
+Abdominal Pain – this can be a dull ache, cramping, or sharp pain.
 Chemo can cause both increased (rapid) and decreased (slow) motility of the intestines resulting in the digestion process moving too quickly or too slowly through the intestines.
 Going too quickly can result in cramps and diarrhea.
-Going too slowly can result in the backup, putrification with resultant toxicity and gas (flatulence).
+Going too slowly can result in the backup, putrefaction with resultant toxicity and gas (flatulence).
 Chemo can destroy the normal bacteria and flora necessary for proper digestion.
 The food is not properly broken down for digestion

 Acid Indigestion